 How long does probate take?

-Once you have lodged your Probate application with the Supreme Court, it will take 4-6 weeks depending on how many other applications the Supreme Court has at that time.
+Once you have lodged your probate application with the Supreme Court, it will take four to six weeks depending on how many other applications the Supreme Court has at that time.

 If there are issues with your application, you will be contacted and asked to rectify it.